PESP-privacy-preserving-social-SDK/PESP/README.md

 privacy-preserving social-media SDKs against the emerging privacy threat.

+## Citing the Paper
+H. Lu, Y. Liu, X. Liao, L. Xing.
+“Towards Privacy-Preserving Social-Media SDKs on Android.”
+USENIX Security 2024.

+We will provide bibtex code to cite our work shortly.

 ## Description
 1. paperImplementation: An Android studio Project containing the client_app(developers' app in the paper) and an sdk_app(social medial SDK in the paper).
 2. facebook-android-sdk-main: An Android studio Project containing the original implementation of FB SDK and Twitther SDK from the official Facebook and Twitter code release, used as a baseline with logging enabled for evaluation purposes.